in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 }
 ```
-## Create Repository method to Read Student information
+## Develop a technique for reading student information from a repository.

-We would want to start with creating a simple repository. `@Mapper` indicates that this is an myBatis mapper class.
+We would like to start with constructing a basic repository.
+This is a myBatis mapper class with `@Mapper`.

 ```java
 @Mapper